vbogaevsky/mandarin-api-rb/README.md

 # order_id - id of order/bill, etc. in your system.
 # amount - sum of payout
 # assigned_card_uuid - the id you received assigning the card
-# extra - an hash to keep your additional data
+# extra - an array of hashes to keep your additional data
 MandarinApi.payment(order_id, amount, assigned_card_uuid, extra)
 ```
 `#payment` will return a hash with transaction id.